Oris vs. Longines: Comparing Craftsmanship, Style, and Value

 Founding Stories

-The Oris origins trace back to 1904 in the village of Hölstein, northwest of Basel.
+The Oris history traces back to 1904 in the village of Hölstein, northwest of Basel.
 Local watch dealers Paul Cattin and Georges Christian pooled 140 years of industry experience to launch the company.
 They pioneered many watchmaking and distribution innovations that helped Oris grow into global success.

 Compared to its compatriot, Longines has even deeper roots with its start in 1832.
 Auguste Agassiz established the brand in Saint-Imier, Bernese Jura.
 He built a winged hourglass logo still used today signifying the brand’s swift success.
 By 1867, the Longines luxury watch brand numbered among Switzerland’s top watchmakers.